Portrait miniature: England

 The 18th century produced a great number of miniature painters, of whom Richard Cosway (1742–1821) is the most famous.
 His works are of great beauty, and executed with a dash and brilliance which no other artist equalled.
 His best work was done about 1799.
 His portraits are generally on ivory, although occasionally he worked on paper or vellum, and he produced a great many full-length pencil drawings on paper, in which he slightly tinted the faces and hands, and these he called "stayned drawings".
 Cosway's finest miniatures are signed on the back; there is but one genuine signed on the face; very few bear even his initials on the front.

 George Engleheart (1750–1829) painted 4,900 miniatures; it is often signed E or G.E.
 Andrew Plimer (1763–1837) was a pupil of Cosway, and both he and his brother Nathaniel Plimer produced some lovely portraits.
 The brightness of the eyes, wiriness of the hair, exuberance of colour, combined with forced chiaroscuro and often very inaccurate drawing, are characteristics of Andrew Plimer's work.
-John Smart (c.
-1740 – 1811) was in some respects the greatest of the 18th-century miniaturists.
+John Smart (1741–1811) was in some respects the greatest of the 18th-century miniaturists.
 His work was hailed by contemporaries for his excellence in refinement, power and delicacy; its silky texture and elaborate finish, and the artists love for a brown background.
-Other notable painters were Richard Crosse (1742–1810), Ozias Humphry (1742–1810), Samuel Shelley (c1750–1808), whose best pictures are groups of two or more persons, Henry Edridge (1769–1821), John Bogle, and Edward Dayes.
+Other notable painters were Richard Crosse (1742–1810), Ozias Humphry (1742–1810), Samuel Shelley (c.1750–1808), whose best pictures are groups of two or more persons, Henry Edridge (1769–1821), John Bogle (1746–1803), and Edward Dayes.

 The period also produced an exceptional painter in enamel on copper, Henry Bone R.A.
-(1755-1864).
+(1755–1864).
 Bone expanded the size of miniatures that could be produced, working on historical and contemporary portraits, religious and mythical scenes, and old masters.
 He became the only enamel painter to achieve Royal Academy membership and was appointed as enameller to Kings George III, George IV, and William IV.